vercel/next.js/docs/basic-features/data-fetching/getStaticPaths.md

 ### Only runs at build time on server-side

 `getStaticPaths` only runs at build time on server-side.
-Except when using [Incremental Static Regeneration](/docs/basic-features/data-fetching/incremental-static-regeneration.md), it will run at request time.
+If you're using [Incremental Static Regeneration](/docs/basic-features/data-fetching/incremental-static-regeneration.md), `getStaticPaths` can also be ran on-demand _in the background_, but still only on the server-side..

 ### Only allowed in a page